Souled American: History

 Mark Guarino, in his book Country & Midwestern, describes Chicago's developing music scene of the late 1980s that helped bring attention to this new style of roots music.
 "Souled American was likely playing Phyllis's Musical Inn, a corner dive on Division...[they were] drawn to the fatalism and soul of the early twentieth century string-band music."
 In 1988, they were signed by the newly-formed Rough Trade US, a division of Rough Trade Records, which released three Souled American records over the course of the next eighteen months: Fe (1988), Flubber (1989), and Around the Horn (1990).
 Rough Trade US folded soon after.

 In 1992, Souled American recorded an album of American country covers called Sonny that was released only in Europe by Rough Trade Records.

 The band re-emerged in 1994 with Frozen and 1996's Notes Campfire, both released on the small German label Moll Tonträger.

 In 1997, guerrilla artist Camden Joy created a poster project with his best friend Mark Lerner which they called, "Fifty Posters About Souled American," consisting of typewritten comments and stories by various artists and musicians; Joy then plastered the posters around New York City.

-Since 1996, the band has released just three songs.
+In the 30 years following their 1996 release of Notes Campfire, the band released three songs.
 One was a cover of Kris Kristofferson's "Please Don't Tell Me How the Story Ends," on a 2002 tribute album.
 The second was "Ringside Suite," included on a 2006 compilation CD in issue No. 4 of Yeti magazine.
-The last and most recent was "Sorry State," released in 2024 via the group's Bandcamp page.
+The last was "Sorry State," released in 2024 via the group's Bandcamp page.

+In early 2026, the band announced that Sanctions, their first album-length release of new material in 30 years, would be released April 17, 2026, on Jealous Butcher Records, with band members Joe Adducci and Chris Grigoroff writing, performing, and producing.
+The band also announced a set of US tour dates for spring and summer of 2026.